StephenHogsten/Punterest/README.md

 - [ ] set-up a 'my pins' page
 - [ ] navigation
 - [ ] ...
+- [ ] make sure I can generate a actual build with webpack (not just )
 - [ ] deploy to heroku
 - [ ] clean-up the statuses (just use the same ones and change the type)
 - [ ] explain all the webpack nonsense in my notes